wingspan/wingspan-forms/README.md

 ## Disclaimer

 `wingspan-forms` is used heavily at Wingspan in a large project scheduled to go to production in April.
 As such, `wingspan-forms` should be considered stable, but not mature.
-There are a few known minor bugs, and as there is no documentation you will need to read the source code to figure out how to use it.
+There are some known issues, and as there is no documentation yet you will need to read the source code to figure out how to use it.

 The widgets in `wingspan-forms` are powered by [Telerik's KendoUI](http://www.telerik.com/kendo-ui).
 KendoUI is not bundled, as it is GPL/commercial dual licensed, so your application will need to provide a suitable version of KendoUI.
 However, `wingspan-forms` provides a strict interface which KendoUI does not escape; as such, it is mechanical for future work to switch out the underlying Kendo dependency with another widget library, like Sencha or JQuery UI.